• Skip to primary navigation

 • Make equal size balls from the dough.
 Roll each ball like a chapatti.

-• Take a knife and cut the roti horizontally and vertically such a way that it makes diamond shaped small pieces.
+• Take a sharp knife and cut the roti horizontally and vertically such a way that it makes diamond shaped small pieces.

 • Repeat the same procedure for other balls which are made from the dough.